hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 ```

 !!! caution "Bank Planning: "On which bank should I stay to be safe?""
     It's strongly recommended to adhere to the above situation before following this guide further.
 The bigger picture description can be found [here](https://github.com/Ansuel/tch-nginx-gui/issues/514).
-The short thing is that you should really be on a `Type 2` image booted from `bank_1` now, and then you should only mod your preferred firmware version (not necessarily of `Type 2`) booted from `bank_2`.
+The short thing is that you should really be on a `Type 2` image booted from `bank_1` now, and then you should only mod your preferred firmware version (not necessarily of `Type 2`) while booted from `bank_2`.
-    Key Point: it's unsafe to deeply mod firmware settings of any firmware booted from `bank_1`.
+    **Key Point**: it's unsafe to deeply mod firmware settings of any firmware booted from `bank_1`.

 These gateways use two flash partitions (`bank_1` and `bank_2`) which can be upgraded/used almost independently.